decretist/Dissertation/Chapter2/chapter2.md

 "The *dicta* in Gratian's *Decretum* bring the reader closer to its author than any other part of the text."[@winroth_making_2000, 187]

 The hypothetical case statements or *themata* that introduce each of the thirty-six *causae* (cases) that constitute Part II of the *Decretum* reflect at least in places an outlook and a set of concerns that university-educated urban professionals of the present day would not find it difficult to identify with.
-At a time when considerable attention is being paid in the realm of popular discourse (if not yet public policy) to the issue of "opportunity hoarding" on behalf of upper- and upper-middle class children by their university-educated, urban professional parents, the intense concern of "a certain man" in the first case statement to secure a good ecclesiastical career for his son (and his willingness on more than one occasion to resort to bribery in order to realize that objective) has a distinctly contemporary feel to it.[^3] (Although Gratian does not say so explicitly, I think that we can reasonably infer that the father is an urban merchant or professional, rather than a member of the landed aristocracy, since his wealth, the source of several bribes, is so readily convertible into cash.)
+At a time when considerable attention is being paid in the realm of popular discourse (if not yet public policy) to the issue of "opportunity hoarding" on behalf of upper- and upper-middle class children by their university-educated, urban professional parents, the intense concern of "a certain man" in the first case statement to secure a good ecclesiastical career for his son (and his willingness on more than one occasion to resort to bribery in order to realize that objective) has a distinctly contemporary feel to it.[^3]

 ## Organization